PM says 'everything' on the table to end blockades following Biden call

 Trudeau held a series of late-night meetings on Thursday about the situation, including with key cabinet ministers and senior officials, and opposition party leaders, as political pressure continues to increase on the prime minister to present a plan to end impasse with the anti-mandate and anti-government protesters.

+So far any suggestion that the federal Emergencies Act could or should play a role has been dismissed.
+The last time these federal emergency powers were invoked was during the 1970 FLQ October Crisis, when Trudeau's father was the prime minister.

-Ontario Premier Doug Ford declared a state of emergency in the province on Friday morning as a result of the blockades.
+Ontario Premier Doug Ford declared a state of emergency in the province on Friday morning as a result of the blockades, blockades, calling it a “pivotal moment” for the nation.

 By doing so, he’s invoked new emergency measures to levy stiffer fines and penalties on protesters, including a maximum penalty of $100,000 and up to a year imprisonment for non-compliance.